nresare/pam-ssh-agent/README.md

   default `/etc/security/authorized_keys`.
 This path is subject to the variable expansions mentioned below
 * `default_ssh_auth_sock=/path/to/ssh_agent_unix_socket` the path to use if the `SSH_AUTH_SOCKET` is not set
+* `ca_keys_file=/file/with/ssh_ca_keys` This points to the file that contains the public keys of the that can be used to validate SSH user certificates present in the agent.

 ## Variable expansions